fsossai/fsossai.github.io/index.md

 # &#x1FAB6; About Me

-I've always had a strong passion for programming, since middle school.
+I've always had a strong passion for programming.
-I'm fascinated by how much structure can emerge when enough thought is put into passing ideas through the sieve of algorithmic precision, and how these structures come back again and again.
+I'm fascinated by how much structure can emerge when spoken ideas become written algorithms, and how these structures come back again and again.

 At the [University of Padova](https://www.dei.unipd.it/en/), I realized how the love for learning did not only belong to computer science but extended to all the disciplines ruled by the rigor of math.